DazKins/qubit-simulator/README.md

 # Qubit Simulator

-This is the source code for a 1 quantum circuit simulator.
+This is the source code for a 1 qubit quantum circuit simulator.

 It is currently hosted here: https://dazkins.com/qubitSimulator